Father of Modern Wine?: Pinot Noir and its Extended Family Tree

-Given this high level of diversity, which can manifest as changes in the colour of the berries, berry yield, berry size, leaf shape and cluster size, as well as the all-important taste of the grapes, it is often claimed that Pinot has a particularly high mutation rate, yet to date there is no scientific evidence to prove that Pinot has a higher mutation rate than any other grape variety.
-In reality the clonal diversity is simply owing to the length of time that Pinot is believed to have existed – around 2,000 years – and also the abundance in which it has been grown in Burgundy and other regions for centuries.
+Given this high level of diversity, which can manifest as changes in the color of the berries, berry yield, berry size, leaf shape, and cluster size, as well as the all-important taste of the grapes, it is often claimed that Pinot has a particularly high mutation rate, yet to date, there is no scientific evidence to prove that Pinot has a higher mutation rate than any other grape variety.
+In reality, the clonal diversity is simply owing to the length of time that Pinot is believed to have existed – around 2,000 years – and also the abundance in which it has been grown in Burgundy and other regions for centuries.
 Simply put, the more grapes of a particular variety that are grown, the greater the possibility of mutation.

-Until recently, Pinot Noir, Pinot Gris, Pinot Blanc, Pinot Meunier, Pinot Noir Précoce and Pinot Teinturier, were considered to be distinct varieties belonging to a Pinot family tree.
-However, black, pink, grey and white berries can sometimes be observed on the same Pinot vine, with flecks and stripes of different colours often even appearing on the same grape.
-Consequently, it has now been determined that all Pinot types effectively have the same genetic fingerprint when their DNA is analysed.
+Until recently, Pinot Noir, Pinot Gris, Pinot Blanc, Pinot Meunier, Pinot Noir Précoce, and Pinot Teinturier, were considered to be distinct varieties belonging to a Pinot family tree.
+However, black, pink, grey and white berries can sometimes be observed on the same Pinot vine, with flecks and stripes of different colors often appearing on the same grape.
+Consequently, it has now been determined that all Pinot types effectively have the same genetic fingerprint when their DNA is analyzed.

-Until the twentieth century most mutations of Pinot which occurred did so naturally, but in the last hundred years, and in particular since the 1960s, concerted efforts have been made to selectively breed new types of Pinot such as Pinotage (on which more below).
+Until the twentieth century, most mutations of Pinot that occurred did so naturally, but in the last hundred years, and in particular, since the 1960s, concerted efforts have been made to selectively breed new types of Pinot such as Pinotage (on which more below).
 Often the goal has been to create disease-free clones which are more resistant to diseases like powdery mildew.

-Roger Dion, the great geographical viticulturist of the mid-twentieth century, noted that mention of ‘vin fourmental’ as early as 1283 in the region centred on Beauvais, north of Paris, may have been a reference to Pinot Gris, as Fourmenteau and Fromenteau are known early synonyms of this varietal.
-However, this is highly debateable as these are also synonyms which were used for Sauvignon.
+Roger Dion, the great geographical viticulturist of the mid-twentieth century, noted that mention of ‘vin fourmental’ as early as 1283 in the region centered on Beauvais, north of Paris, may have been a reference to Pinot Gris, as Fourmenteau and Fromenteau are known early synonyms of this varietal.
+However, this is highly debatable as these are also synonyms that were used for Sauvignon.

 The theory continues that in 1568 Pinot Gris was brought back from Hungary to Kientzheim in the French region of Alsace by Lazarus von Schwendi, a general who took possession of the Hungarian city of Tokay in the reign of Charles V and who owned a castle in Kientzheim, northwest of Colmar.
 This also supposedly explains why Pinot Gris is called Tokay in Alsace, a synonym first cited in 1750 in a manuscript at Domaine Weinbach in Alsace.